Be Smart And Learn From My Mistakes

 Don’t let it take you that long.

-Long before you marry a man, you have the opportunity to examine your relationship with him and choose to end it, if need be.
+Long before you marry a man, you have the opportunity to examine your relationship with him and choose to end it, if necessary.

 So if your gut whispers to your brain that the way a man treats you before you are married to him is harsh, manipulative, intimidating, or scary—LISTEN!
 Don’t quiet the voice of doubt.
 Heed it.